Course Descriptions

 • Choir: The Middle School Choir is an ensemble of 6th, 7th and 8th graders who present concerts and public performances in addition to leading music at school and parish Masses.
 Students will learn to read a vocal score, learn basic music theory lessons in note-reading and rhythm, and will exercise proper vocal production and breathing techniques.
 With exposure to a broad range of musical genres and frequent performance opportunities, students will deepen musical appreciation and develop skills necessary for public presentation.
 Students will also work on pieces to present for a festival competition during spring semester.
 This is a yearlong course.

 • Percussion I (Beginning): This class is designed to introduce students to the world of percussion.
-Students will learn proper snare drum technique and will be introduced to a variety of concert and ethnic percussion instruments such as marimba, xylophone, crash cymbals, djembe, congas, cajon and more.
-Students will also be introduced to the music of Cuba, Brazil and Africa as they explore the instruments of these countries.
-This is a yearlong class that does require the purchase of some materials.
+Students will learn proper snare drum and mallet technique and will be introduced to a variety of concert and ethnic percussion instruments.
+Students will develop their skills in reading notes and rhythms.
+Students will perform with the Band I class as well as perform music that is specific to percussion.
+Students are required to provide their own Percussion Kit including Bells, Snare Pad, Sticks, and Mallets.
+This is a yearlong class.

 Physical Education (PE): This course presents physical education as a lifetime commitment.
 It is designed to be a wide variety of lifetime sports and games experienced by the students.
 All students will understand in greater detail the function of the body, understand the nutrition required by a healthy body, understand the difference between anaerobic and aerobic training, apply movement concepts and principles to enhance motor skill development and develop knowledge of the rules and strategies of various games and sports.
 This is a semester course.